-The existence of such a function is guaranteed by Theorem \ref{thm01}, which also implies that $W \ge 0$ in $\mathcal{B}$.
-By Lemma \ref{lem01}, we have $W > 0$ in $\mathcal{B}$.
-Since $W$ is continuous on the compact set $\overline{\mathcal{B}}$, it attains its minimum and maximum on $\overline{\mathcal{B}}$.
+The existence of such a solution follows from Theorem \ref{thm01}, which also gives $W\ge0$ in $\mathcal B$.
+By Lemma \ref{lem01}, we have $W>0$ in $\mathcal B$.
+Since $W$ is continuous on the compact set $\overline{\mathcal B}$, it attains a positive minimum and a finite maximum on $\overline{\mathcal B}$.
 Therefore, there exists a constant $\gamma_0 \in (0,1]$, depending only on the specified parameters, such that inequality \eqref{eq1532tue} holds. \end{proof}